-Exhibit No. Description Filedwith this Form 10-Q Incorporation by Reference Form Filing Date Exhibit No. 3.1 Certificate of Amendment to Second Amended and Restated Certificate of Incorporation of Cellectar Biosciences, Inc. 8-K July 21, 2022 3.1 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 X 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 X 32.1 Certification of Chief Executive Officer and Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 X 101 Interactive Data Files X 104 Cover Page Interactive Data File (Embedded within the Inline XBRL document and included in Exhibit).
+Exhibit No. Description Filedwith this Form 10-Q Incorporation by Reference Form Filing Date Exhibit No. 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 X 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 X 32.1 Certification of Chief Executive Officer and Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 X 101 Interactive Data Files X 104 Cover Page Interactive Data File (Embedded within the Inline XBRL document and included in Exhibit).
 X